Fragmon/klipper_max_flow_test/README.md

 For most extruders below ~50 mm³/s, StealthChop works fine and is what `klipper_tmc_autotune` recommends by default.
 Try it on a calibration print before your next big print.

+#### Option 2 — On TMC2240: just stay on SpreadCycle and use SG2

+The TMC2240 has both engines.
+If you're already configured for SpreadCycle with `klipper_tmc_autotune` (which sets `sg4_thrs = 0`), the plugin will work via the SG2 path — no config change needed.

-#### Option 2 — Switch only for the test, then back
+#### Option 3 — Switch only for the test, then back

-If you really want to keep SpreadCycle for printing but still run this test:
+If you really want to keep SpreadCycle for printing on a TMC2209 (which only has SG4) but still run this test:

 ```
 # Before the test: